aws/chalice/README.rst

 Feedback
 ========

-We'also love to hear from you.
+We'd also love to hear from you.
 Please create any Github issues for additional features you'd like to see over at https://github.com/aws/chalice/issues.
 You can also chat with us on gitter: https://gitter.im/awslabs/chalice